Image

 • An overall undergraduate grade point average of at least 3.0 (4.0 = A)

-• Written essay reflecting on experiences with students and teachers in the field
+• Written essay reflecting on experiences in dispositions with diverse students, caregivers and educational stakeholders in the field

 Dr. Amy Bentz